pikapikamart/frontendmentor-space-tourism/README.md

 Hello, this is my 23rd challenge from frontendmentor^^. it's been a long time since I submitted a new solution so it is kind of refreshing to make one again^^.

 For this one, I used next.js since it makes handling multi pages easier.
-I used react-context to store data at first I want to use initialprops but then again, if I would to use it, I would need to create a store as well or props-drilling which I don't like.
+ 1. I used react-context to store data at first I want to use initialprops but then again, if I would to use it, I would need to create a store as well or props-drilling which I don't like.
+ 2. Changed.
+I removed the context and used getStaticProps so that it will serve now the data instead of treating it as SPA.

 I used a custom link for the api since I don't know how to fetch local .json file in react :>>.